vtos/moodle-mod_adaptivequiz/README.md

 These callbacks are supposed to fetch all the required data by using the attempt data passed as an argument and then act on its own way.

-The fourth callback accepts a bit different set of parameters:
+The `attempts_report_url` callback accepts a different set of parameters:
 1. `stdClass $adaptivequiz` - doesn't require any description at this point.
 2. `stdClass $cm` - the well known Moodle's object representing the current course module.
 This is what's returned by `get_coursemodule_from_id()` or similar.